MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Prioritize the use of Microsoft managed images and use automated processes and tools like cloud-init to customize.

 - Implement automated processes to deploy and rollout changes to virtual machines, avoiding any manual intervention.
-See [IaaS considerations](./mission-critical-operational-procedures.md#iaas-specific-considerations-when-using-virtual-machines) in the [Operational procedures](./mission-critical-operational-procedures.md) Design Area for more.
+See [IaaS considerations](./mission-critical-operational-procedures.md#iaas-specific-considerations-when-using-virtual-machines) in the [Operational procedures](./mission-critical-operational-procedures.md) design area for more.

-- Ensure that strategies are in place to rollback changes to last known healthy state in case a newer version is not functioning correctly.

 - Implement chaos experiments to inject application faults into virtual machine components while observing the mitigation of faults.
-See [Continuous validation and testing](./mission-critical-deployment-testing.md#continuous-validation-and-testing) in the [Deployment and testing](./mission-critical-deployment-testing.md) Design Area for more details.
+See [Continuous validation and testing](./mission-critical-deployment-testing.md#continuous-validation-and-testing) in the [Deployment and testing](./mission-critical-deployment-testing.md) design area for more details.

 - Do not access individual virtual machines directly, use load balancers in front when possible.

 - Monitor virtual machines and ensure diagnostic logs are ingested into a [unified data sink](/azure/architecture/framework/mission-critical/mission-critical-health-modeling#unified-data-sink-for-correlated-analysis).

-- Take frequent backups for stateful workloads and ensure backup tasks are working effectively and alert on failed backup processes.

 Follow and apply security practices for mission-critical application scenarios as described above, when applicable, as well as the [Security best practices for IaaS workloads in Azure](/azure/security/fundamentals/iaas).